blindsidenetworks/scalelite/README.md

 To enable multitenancy in Scalelite, you need to set two environment variables in your `.env` file:

-1.  `MULTITENANCY_ENABLED: true` - This variable enables the multitenancy feature in Scalelite.
+1. `MULTITENANCY_ENABLED=true` - This variable enables the multitenancy feature in Scalelite.

-2.  `BASE_URL: sl.example.com` - This variable specifies the base URL for your Scalelite deployment.
+2. `BASE_URL=sl.example.com` - This variable specifies the base URL for your Scalelite deployment.
 Replace `sl.example.com` with the actual domain name that your Scalelite server is deployed at.

 #### Sample Tenant Setup
 To create new tenants, we've added a few rake tasks to help.
 First, add the new tenants and secrets to Scalelite: